 One of the great promises of serverless has always been that it would free developers to focus on writing code without having to give too much consideration to the underlying infrastructure.
 But the advantages presented by the instantly, infinitely scalable nature of serverless come with limitations and unique considerations that you need to take into account.

 Among the biggest issues we – a 100% serverless company – have faced, are AWS Lambda cold starts, the extra time it takes for a function to execute when it hasn’t recently been invoked.

-Lambda cold starts can be a killer, especially if you’re developing a customer-facing application that needs to operate in real time.
+Cold starts can be a killer to Lambda performance, especially if you’re developing a customer-facing application that needs to operate in real time.
 They happen because if your Lambda is not already running, AWS needs to deploy your code and spin up a new container before the request can begin.
 This can mean a request takes much longer to execute, and only when the container is ready can your lambda start running.

 The fact of the matter is that cold starts are a necessary byproduct of the scalability of serverless.

 AWS needs a ready supply of containers to spin up when functions are invoked.
 That means that functions are kept warm for a limited amount of time (usually 30 – 45 minutes) after executing, before being spun down so that container is ready for any new function to be invoked.

 Cold starts account for less than 0.25% of requests but the impact can be huge, sometimes requiring 5 seconds to execute the code.
 This issue is particularly relevant to applications that need to run executions in real-time, or those that rely on split-second timing.

 — James Beswick (@jbesw) October 10, 2017

 It’s widely known that AWS has been working consistently to “solve” the cold start issue once and for all, and while improvements have been incremental, a plan to improve the startup performance of Lambdas inside VPCs was announced at re:Invent 2018.